dhirajsriram/On-frontend-challenge/README.md

 `src/assets` - Images necessary for the application are present here.

 `src/theme` - Contains all the theme.ts file which provides the application's overall look and feel.

+`src/context` - Contains the context which is responsible for all the data manipulation

 `src/types` - Contains all the shared types on the application.